Joouis/blog/source/_posts/hands-on-linear-regression-for-ml.md

 ### Steps of machine learning

+0. Get familiar with dataset, do preprocessing works.
-- Define the model, like linear model or neural network.
+1. Define the model, like linear model or neural network.
-- Define the goodness/loss of model above, metrics can be error, cross entropy, etc.
+2. Define the goodness/loss of model above, metrics can be error, cross entropy, etc.
-- Calculate the best function by optimization algorithms.
+3. Calculate the best function by optimization algorithms.

 ### Linear model

-Let's start with simplest linear model $f(x)=wx+b$, and you can try more complex model if your train are underfitting.
+Let's start with simplest linear model $f(x)=wx+b$, you can also try more complex model if your train are underfitting.

-Q: How to initialize parameters?
+*Question: How to initialize parameters?*

 ### Generalization